Varenthein/Quizer.app/README.md

 Restrictions
 --

-First thing - I doubt if script works okay, when there are embeded more than once quzier.app quizes on the website.
+First thing - I doubt if script works okay when there are embeded more than one quzier.app quizes on the website.
 I created it to make it work in one quiz per page manner.
 I'll probably extend script functionality later.

 Second - creator is written in ES6, so there may be problems for poeple who think IE8 is a browser ;) Embed script uses old-style JS, so don't worry.